telerik/document-processing-docs/libraries/radspreadprocessing/features/conditional-formatting.md

 - Italic
 - Underline
 - Fill
+- LeftBorder
+- RightBorder
+- TopBorder
+- BottomBorder
+- DiagonalUpBorder
+- DiagonalDownBorder
+- CellValueFormat: Allows you to set the number format string for the cell value

 The Formatting property can be used for all rules listed in **Table 1** except **ColorScaleRule**, **IconSetRule**, and **DataBarRule**.
 Due to their specificity, these three rules inherit directly from `ConditionalFormattingRule` and **do not** expose the `Formatting` property.
 Their styling options are directly inside the rule class.